 Types and methods of training need to be determined prior to the development of the training.
-Training methods can be self-directed, information, formal, etc. One Agency may choose to use CBT while another may use classroom presentations, seminars or some other type of formal training.
+Training methods can be self-directed, information, formal, etc. One Agency may choose to use computer-based training (CBT) while another may use classroom presentations, seminars or some other type of formal training.